Simple 10 Minute Cantaloupe Salad with Mozzarella

 I tend to do this with the kids (kid friendly knives) because they typically enjoy it as we go.

-This mint cantaloupe salad is also finished with the perfect olive oil balsamic honey dressing to mesh everything together.
+This mint cantaloupe salad is also finished with the perfect olive oil balsamic honey dressing to blend everything together.

 HOT TIP